Jamal ad-Din II: Reign

 Mansur was succeeded in 1424 by his youngest brother, Sultan Jamal ad-Din Muhammad.
 Jamal ad-Din then reorganized the army into a formidable force.
 He had the support of the aforementioned defector Harb Jaush who had proven himself by then as a loyal outstanding commander.
 Jamal ad-Din, as a wise and able ruler dispatched this chief as an envoy to Emperor Yeshaq in an attempt to arrange a compromise peace, but negotiations failed.
 A battle then ensued, in which Jamal ad-Din's forces and Harb Jaush fought with the Emperor's men, who reportedly included 7,000 archers and swordsmen.
-Despite their number they were put to flight.
-Many others on the other hand ended up submitting, accepted Jamal Ad-Din's rule and agreed to pay him tribute.
-He subsequently defeated the Solomonic armies at Bale, Yedeya and Jazja.
+The Ethiopians were put to flight and later submitted, and agreed to pay him tribute with some even accepting Jamal ad-Din's rule.

+After the precedent military success of Harb Jaush against the Ethiopians, Jamal ad-Din again sent the former on an expedition to Bali where he was said to have killed and crushed the inhabitants of the region.
+He also carried away many captives and he obtained so much booty that three slaves were given to every poor man.
+Moreover, because of the multitude of these, every slave was sold at the lowest price, he returned victorious to Jamal ad-Din.

-Yeshaq, disturbed by the continuing insurgency in and around Adal responded by collecting an even bigger army than before invaded and occupied Yedaya, but Jamal ad-Din again repulsed him.
-The Emperor then invaded and captured the district of Jazja, but Jamal ad-Din successfully counter attacked forcing the imperial soldiers to flee.
+Yeshaq, disturbed by the continuing insurgency in and around Adal responded by collecting an even bigger army than before invaded and occupied Yedaya, but Jamal ad-Din again repulsed him and beat him at the 2nd Battle of Yedaya.
+The Emperor then invaded and captured the district of Jazja, but Jamal ad-Din successfully counter attacked and defeated them at the Battle of Jazja forcing the imperial soldiers to flee.
 They were subsequently pursued for three days and suffered so many casualties that the land was reported to be strewn with corpses.
 The victorious Adal troops then burnt the houses and churches of the Christians and carried off a number of their women and children, besides much booty.
 In the course of this expedition, which lasted three months, the victors also captured a hundred saddled horses besides numerous beasts without saddles.